TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap/Index.rst

 The script checks an md5-hash to make sure that the parameters are unchanged.
 See :ref:`imageLinkWrap-basic-example-showpic`.

-Since TYPO3 CMS 4.5 there is an alternative.
+There is an alternative.
 You may set :typoscript:`directImageLink` to True (:typoscript:` = 1`).
-In that case the link will directly point to the image - no intermediate is script involved.
+In that case the link will directly point to the image
+- no intermediate is script involved.
 This method can well be used to display images in a lightbox.
 See :ref:`imageLinkWrap-basic-example-directImageLink` and the lightbox examples on this page.

 If :typoscript:`JSwindow` is true (:typoscript:` = 1`) more fancy
 features are available since the preview now is opened by Javascript.